Get PMI Agile Cerfified Practitioner (PMI-ACP)® Training on your phone:

 And if your answer to this question is yes, then think about when exactly you started using these approaches, because that date says a lot about you and your organization.
 If you started 20 or more years ago then you can consider yourself to be an innovator, but if you started just recently you are a laggard.
 (And just in case you are wondering, I would put myself in the middle with what is called the "early majority".)

 How many more?
 He doesn’t have an exact number, but then again nobody knows how many waterfall-based projects there are either.
 However, studies done on this subject and a number of other indicators lead him to believe that Agile is now the new normal.
-The number of Agile projects is massive, which is just one more reason to also get started with your PMI-ACP Exam Prep
+The number organizations using agile project management is massive, which is just one more reason to also get started with your PMI-ACP Exam Prep.

 This interview is 28:59 minutes long.
 This means that you can "legally" only claim 0.25 PDUs for listening to it, because in order to claim 0.50 PDUs the interview must be 30 minutes long.
 However... if you first listen to the interview and then also read the article on which it is based, then you can go ahead and claim 0.50 PDUs!